rkilchmn/frontac24/README.md

 These changes accomodate longer legal text than is possible in FA.

 This feature required a database change by adding a legal text field to the payment_terms table.
-You will need to add this field if you want to use BA code instead of FA code.
+You will need to add this field if you want to use BF instead of FA.
 ```
 ALTER TABLE `0_payment_terms` ADD COLUMN `legal_text` varchar(4096);
 ```